 Institution: University of Birmingham

 Paul leads the operational and commercialisation activity of the project.
-Paul has an extensive career working in the public sector, especially linked to the Education, Skills, Research & Technology Transfer agenda .
-Paul is particularly skilled at working through large complex public sector organisations and projects; engaging with stakeholders with competing agendas to deliver successful outcomes.
+Paul has an extensive career working in the public sector, especially linked to the Education, Skills, Research & Technology Transfer agenda.
+Paul is particularly skilled at working through large complex public sector organisations and projects and engaging with stakeholders with competing agendas to deliver successful outcomes.

 Ethan Cheung